RaulCatalinas/EasyViewerWeb/CONTRIBUTING.md

 ## To-do's

+- [ ] Add a contributors section to show the names and photo of people who have contributed to the project.
-- [ ] Fix a bug where you enter a URL and hit download and the server crashes
+- [x] Fix a bug where you enter a URL and hit download and the server crashes
       ``
       node:events:496
       throw er; // Unhandled 'error' event